Traveling to Bali, Indonesia, and need ideas on how to travel around Bali on a budget? You’re in the right spot!

 We usually spend between 70,000-150,000 IDR ($4.80-$10.30) per meal and it includes drinks.
 It’s very reasonable for two people!

-Related: Check out our post of the best places to eat in Ubud area.
+READ: Check out our post on the best places to eat in Ubud area or where to eat in Bali.

 8. Consider taking a cooking class.